forseti-security/forseti-security/_docs/_latest/use/explain.md

 These results mean that resource `resource1` has a policy to grant `roles/owner` to `member1` and `member2`

-With `access_by_authz` you can also specify role instead of permission
+With `access_by_authz` you can also specify a role instead of a permission:

 ```
 # With G Suite Group expansion